strimzi/strimzi-ui/README.md

 `npm` scripts are provided for common tasks.
 These include:

+- `npm run test` - runs all tests for the client and server
 - `npm run start` - runs the UI client and server in development mode
   - `npm run addDevCerts` - requires `openssl`, will generate certificates for development purposes for UI development
 - `npm run build` - builds the UI